MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/message-center-post/non-microsoft-product-compatibility-update-macos.md

 - Monitor system logs: Inspect the system console logs for *Library Load Constraint Rejection* messages.
 These messages from macOS identify any dynamic library that the OS rejects from loading into an Office app process.

-- Consider proactively blocking third-party libraries: To do this, set the Office preference `DisableVisualBasicExternalDylibs` to `true` using Mobile Device Management (MDM) software.
+- Consider proactively blocking non-Microsoft libraries: To block these libraries, set the Office preference `DisableVisualBasicExternalDylibs` to `true` using Mobile Device Management (MDM) software.
 For more information, see the [Apple Platform Deployment guide](https://support.apple.com/guide/deployment/welcome/web).

   > [!WARNING]
   > Blocking all dynamic libraries from running within Visual Basic macros is a significant action and should only be considered if absolutely necessary for your organization's requirements on macOS computers.